shaunabanana/simple-bayesnet/README.md

 # SimpleBN
 A simple visual tool to build and run inference on your own Bayesian Network.
+Originally written for my undergraduate thesis.

 ![screenshot](./assets/screenshot.png)